someonesocial/fingnastics/README.md

 # Fingnastics
+*a finger-twisting casual game - press and hold all buttons in the correct order*

+![vorstellungsgrafik-playstore](https://github.com/user-attachments/assets/40282074-dc09-4243-8b8f-f334284e3954)

-*To win, press and hold the randomly placed buttons on the screen in the correct order.
+To win, press and hold the randomly placed buttons on the screen in the correct order.
 It's that simple!
-Can you press all ten buttons?*
+Can you press all ten buttons?

-![vorstellungsgrafik-playstore](https://github.com/user-attachments/assets/40282074-dc09-4243-8b8f-f334284e3954)

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <img src="https://github.com/user-attachments/assets/022a54b3-1b8c-405a-a02e-ba13c8411448" alt="Screenshot 1" width="270">